openlawteam/docs/docs/markup-language/README.md

 :::

-The example markup language above will render the Draft view below.
+The example markup above will render the Draft view below.
 Note how the variables included in the embedded clause (the `Choice of Law and Venue Clause` template) are included as form fields in the `Simple Advisor Agreement` template.

 [IMAGE TO BE INCLUDED]